The Loneliness Of Sexual Frustration: Experts Offer 9 Ways To Reconnect

 When it comes to sexual pleasure, it’s important to understand your own body and what brings satisfaction.

-Masturbation can be a healthy way to explore your own desires and relieve sexual tension.
+Masturbation can be a healthy way to explore your own desires and relieve sexual tension, whether you prefer to use a sex toy like a vibrator or dildo, your hands, or something else entirely.

 Sex and relationship coach, Dr. Tara, who also hosts the weekly podcast, Luvbites, said that “mindful masturbation” is a healthy way to deal with sexual frustration, but if partnered, mutual masturbation is worth trying.